-Consumers are warned to be alert for any suspicious phone calls, texts and emails from fraudsters claiming to be from their bank, the police or other trusted companies, following the potential data breach at Equifax announced today [September 8 2017].
+Consumers are warned to be alert for any suspicious phone calls, texts and emails from fraudsters claiming to be from their bank, the police or other trusted companies, following the reported data breach at Equifax.

 Fraudsters use the publicity surrounding such events to make their scam approaches appear more credible, and play on the fears of their victims.

 The fraudulent communications often claim that, subsequent to an apparent data breach, there has been fraud on a customer’s account and urge people to act quickly to safeguard funds.
 The fraudster will then persuade their victim to divulge personal or financial information, or even to transfer money directly into a so-called ‘safe account’.

 Banks routinely monitor for, and stop, suspicious transactions on accounts to protect their customers.